ccoutant/gabi-stage/docsrc/elf/08-dynamic.rst

     This element holds the string table offset of a null-terminated string, giving the name of a needed library.
     The offset is an index into the table recorded in the ``DT_STRTAB`` code.
-    See :ref:`Shared-Object-Dependencies` for more
+    See :numref:`Section {number}, {name} <Shared-Object-Dependencies>`,
-    information about these names.
+    for more information about these names.
     The dynamic array may contain multiple entries with this type.
     These entries’ relative order is significant, though their relation to entries of other types is not.